Itchy bottom

 Skin conditions

-There are a number of skin conditions which may affect the skin around the anus and cause itch.
+There are a number of skin conditions which may affect the skin around the anus and cause an itchy perianal area.
 For example:

-• Some soaps, perfumes, creams, or ointments, or the dye in some toilet tissue, may irritate (sensitise) the skin around the anus in some people.
+Some soaps, perfumes, creams, or ointments, or the dye in some toilet paper, may irritate (sensitise) the skin around the anus in some people.
 You may be allergic to one or more of the ingredients in these products.

 Skin conditions cause about half of all cases of secondary pruritus ani.